telerik/blazor-docs/knowledge-base/grid-kb-specific-width.md

 * The columns without a `Width` shrink too much or disappear when the browser window or the Grid become narrow.
 This phenomenon occurs no matter if the Grid shows a horizontal scrollbar or not.

-How can we keep the above implementations and:
+How to keep the above column `Width` configuration and:

 * The Columns without `Width` not to disapear or shrink.
 * Get a horizontal Grid scrollbar.